Chapter 7: Taproot Dual-Leaf Script Tree

 Verification details:

-1. Pop pubkey from stack:84b5951609b76619a1ce7f48977b4312ebe226987166ef044bfb374ceef63af5
+1. Pop the pubkey from the stack: 84b5951609b76619a1ce7f48977b4312ebe226987166ef044bfb374ceef63af5

-2. Pop signature from stack:26a0eadca0bba3d1bb6f82b8e1f76e2d84038c97a92fa95cc0b9f6a6a59bac5f...
+2. Pop the signature from the stack: 26a0eadca0bba3d1bb6f82b8e1f76e2d84038c97a92fa95cc0b9f6a6a59bac5f...

-4. Verification success, push 1 for TRUE
+4. Verification holds, push 1 for TRUE

 Merkle Root = TapLeaf Hash